Why Retail Analytics are Critical for Physical Stores

 We live in a data-driven culture.
 Information is available to us anywhere and anytime.
 The tough part of the equation is making sense out of the data that’s available to us.
 As retailers, you can invest in and integrate new technologies into your store but the bottleneck of not knowing what to do with that data can sink your plans.

-We know data will help retailers make better decisions, improve operational efficiencies and help us deliver better customer experiences.
-But interpreting data into actionable insights is possibly retail’s biggest challenge today.
+We know data will help retailers make better decisions, improve the efficiency of their retail operation, generate more customer engagement and help us deliver a better customer experience.
+But interpreting data into actionable insight is possibly retail’s biggest challenge today.
 In fact, when asked about their biggest technology implementation challenges in the Jabil survey, retailers listed the following as one of their top two issues: insufficient skill set to gather and manage big data.

 To make better sense of the data they are collecting, nearly half of retail decision-makers in the recent Jabil survey are investing in, or at least have plans to invest in, some type of retail analytics and reporting technology.
 Specifically: